-It is recommended that students with concentrations in Biology or General Biology give serious consideration to spending a summer at a field station, especially the University of Michigan Biological Station.
-The training and experience provided are particularly valuable for students interested in ecology, systematics, animal behavior, and evolutionary biology and are especially relevant to the EEB concentration.
+It is recommended that students with majors in Biology or General Biology give serious consideration to spending a summer at a field station, especially the University of Michigan Biological Station.
+The training and experience provided are particularly valuable for students interested in ecology, systematics, animal behavior, and evolutionary biology and are especially relevant to the EEB major.

 The SBS is an organization of students at the University of Michigan who are interested in the Biological sciences.
 It is sponsored and funded jointly by the departments of Molecular, Cellular & Developmental Biology and Ecology & Evolutionary Biology.

 STEM stands for Science, Technology, Engineering, and Mathematics.
 Our main initiative is to improve education in these areas, especially targeting lower socioeconomic areas of Southeast Michigan.

 Students are encouraged to pursue independent research with faculty members in the Departments of EEB and MCDB.
 Under appropriate conditions, credit for this work can be included as part of the student's program of study in a major.